-All recipients of federal financial aid have a maximum of 90 attempted hours (1.5 x 60 minimum hours required for most PRCC programs) to complete a certificate or degree program.
-Transfer hours are included in the 90 attempted hours.
-The maximum time frame is adjusted on an individual basis for programs which require more than 60 hours.
+Most degree programs at PRCC have a maximum of 90 attempted hours (1.5 x 60 minimum hours required for most PRCC programs) to complete a certificate or degree program.
+Accepted transfer hours are included in the 90 attempted hours.
+The maximum time frame is adjusted on an individual basis for programs which require more or less than 60 hours.